 Upper Cliff Dwelling

-Upper Cliff Dwelling is a little more challenging to reach, but the experience is worth it.
+Upper Cliff Dwelling is a little more of a challenge to reach, but the reward is worth the effort.
 It’s only open for viewing Friday to Monday during the months of November through April.
 And you must have reservations for one of the limited tours, guided by a National Parks Service employee.

 A visit to the cliff dwellings at Tonto National Monument often results in more questions than answers.
 Below are some of the more common questions the rangers on duty are often asked.